softchris/ts-snippets/README.md

 # ts-snippets README

 This extension will provide you with the most common language constructs for TypeScript and hopefully make you more productive.

 ## Features

 - `ts-class`, creates a class including a constructor with
+- `ts-class-inherit`, creates a class `Shape` and a class `Movable`. `Movable` inherits from `Shape`
+- `ts-class-constructor`, creates the constructor part, you fill in the parameter names, just tab between
+- `ts-class-getter`, creates a getter for a property, it also creates the backing field
+- `ts-class-setter`, creates a setter for a property, it also creates the backing field
+- `ts-class-setter-getter`, create a setter and a getter and the backing field
 - `ts-int`, creates an interface,
 - `ts-int-impl`, creates an interface and class that implements the interface
 - `ts-templ`, creates a template string example